 - E-2 visa applicants must detail where their investment funds came from (see details under “E2 Visa Qualifications: Funding Sources”)

 - E-2 visa applicants must be coming to the United States to develop and oversee the organization they’re invested in (see details under “E2 Visa Qualifications: Directing and Developing Invested Organizations”)

 To qualify for an E-2 visa, applicants must provide evidence that they fulfill each of the above qualifications.
-To get help with the E-2 visa application process, schedule a consultation with an experienced immigration lawyer, Janet Moon, Esq.
+To get help with the E-2 visa application process, schedule a consultation with experienced immigration lawyer, Anna Putintseva, Esq.